PGD | Gender Selection in Cyprus

 Medications to Use Before Coming to Cyprus:

 You will start daily injections from day 2 until day 11 of your menstrual period.
-The medication contains Gonadotropins, made up of hormones, LH (luteinising hormone) and, FSH (follicle-stimulating hormone).
+The medication is made up of hormones, LH (luteinising hormone) and, FSH (follicle-stimulating hormone).
 This will stimulate your ovaries to produce follicles.
-The second medication is called “Cetrotide”, and you will use this injection from day 6 to day 11 of your treatment cycle, at which point your follicles will be around 12-14 mm in size.
-Cetrotide is started after follicle stimulation to prevent untimely ovulation by blocking the hormone (Gonadotropin-releasing hormone-GnRH) that causes eggs to be released from the ovaries.
+The second medication is an injection, from day 6 to day 11 of your treatment cycle, at which point your follicles will be around 12-14 mm in size.
+This will be started after follicle stimulation to prevent untimely ovulation by blocking the hormone (Medication-releasing hormone-GnRH) that causes eggs to be released from the ovaries.

 Medications to use Whilst in Cyprus:

 Dr. F. will perform a trans-vaginal scan upon your arrival in Cyprus to check your follicle growth and uterine lining.
 If your ovaries need a little more stimulation, she will prescribe further medication.
 If not, she will prescribe the hCG trigger shot ready for egg collection.

 Stage 4 – Arriving in Cyprus

 If you decide to come to Cyprus for the whole treatment period, you will arrive on day one of your menstrual period.
 Otherwise you should arrive on day 10 of your cycle, which means 9 days after your menstrual period has started.
 Your Miracle IVF Centre coordinator will contact you to set up an appointment for the following day and you will be informed at what time your pick-up is planned from your holiday address.
 Alternatively, you can make your own way to the hospital.
 During your first visit at the clinic, before having a trans-vaginal ultrasound scan, you will meet all of our team members including Dr. Firdevs.